iclcv/icl/manual/modules/qt.rst

 wrapper components for all common *Qt-Widgets*, such as sliders, buttons and check-boxes, we provide a set of highly optimized image and data visualization *Widgets*.
-We will here give a complete but concise overview of ICL's GUI create framework.
+We will here give a complete but concise overview of ICL's GUI creation framework.
 Step by step examples are given in the tutorial chapters (:ref:`tut.gui` and :ref:`tut.interactive-gui-apps`)

+In additions, the **ICLQt** modules provides :ref:`qt.quick` for rapid prototyping.

 .. _qt.gui-creation-framework: